 6. Repair relationships with other women and others.
 Decreasing fear, stress, anxiety will increase your body’s ability to detoxify itself from xenoestrogens.

-7. Take Magnesium Supplements until you almost get diarrhea and cut out xenoestrogens to decalcify your fibroid.
+7. Take Magnesium Citrate 800-1000 mg/day until you almost get diarrhea and cut out xenoestrogens to decalcify your fibroid.
+Do NOT use any other type of Magnesium.
+Only use Magnesium Citrate.

 1. John Lee, MD, Jesse Hanley MD “What Your Doctor May Not Tell You About Premenopause Balance Your Hormones and Your Life from Thirty to Fifty,” (Warner Books, New York), page 98.